 Another Installation of a chemical termite barrier is a reticulation system.
 Also Very similar to the idea of garden irrigation.
 A chemical grade plastic pipe is dug in below the top of the footings of the house.
 You can lay Up to 12 meters of Pipe.
 The idea behind this method is all chemicals have an active timeframe.
 In fact The average is 8 years.
 Furthermore With your reticulation system, the barrier is reactivated by simply pumping more chemical into the piping surrounding your house.
 Your costs will be reduced as the labour content has been eliminated.

 In fact We have the experience and knowledge to create complete termite systems.
 And the best pesticide to combat subterranean termites.

 The service area we cover to install Termite Barrier and Protection Systems.
 Is Brisbane, Ipswich, The Gold Coast and their surrounding areas.

-In fact We have installed many Termite Barrier Systems and know which will suit your house the best.
+In fact We have installed many termite barrier Systems and know which Type of Termite barrier will suit your house the best.
 Also Our technicians will run you through your individual risk factor and why your house fits that rating.
-To get a Pest Control or Termite Protection free quote simply call 1800 UNCOVER - 1800862683 or fill in our contact us form.
+To get a Pest Control or termite Protection free quote simply call 1800 UNCOVER - 1800862683 or fill in our contact us form.
 Additionally you can call Vicki or lauren on 07 32008586.